 |Roddie Anne Blackwell, Board Chair.

-Joe is one of the original Founders of the Plaza project and is a former President of Farmers and Merchants Bank.
-He is extremely involved in the day to day operations and ensures fiscal responsibility.
+Joe was born and raised in Putnam County and is one of the original Founders of The Plaza Arts Center project.
+He served as Executive Vice President of the Farmers & Merchants Bank where he was employed for 45 years.
+He is extremely involved in the day to day operations at The Plaza and helps to ensure fiscal responsibility.

 |Richard Wade, Secretary.

 Richard grew up near Lexington, Kentucky and has lived in Georgia since 1976.
 He moved to Eatonton in 2001.
 He is married to Marianne Wade.
 They have two sons and five grandchildren.
 Richard has two Mechanical Engineering degrees—a BSME from the University of Kentucky and an MSME from Rensselaer Polytechnic Institute.
 The majority of his career (30 years) was spent with Science Applications International Corporation (SAIC) where he contributed to numerous Department of Defense technology programs.
 He was a Star Warrior during the Reagan administration and enjoys golf in his retirement.

 Richard and Marianne have been long-time contributors to the Eatonton–Putnam Arts Foundation dating back to the original restoration of the Plaza Arts Center.
 They have also been strong supporters of the Plaza 100 Program.

 |Tony Hancock, Plaza Community Center.